Dear Straight People: Notable productions

 In 2017, Dear Straight People produced a music video for an LGBT cover of the Kit Chan song Home, performed by bisexual singer Lew Loh, which garnered attention and sparked discussions in Singapore.
 Later that year, Dear Straight People organized a photo shoot called #Reasons4Repeal in support of the repeal of Section 377A.
 The photo shoot featured over 70 individuals, including former Mediacorp actor Julian Hee.

 In 2019, the platform produced the documentary series "Same Love," consisting of three episodes showcasing same-sex couples in Singapore.
 The series premiered on "Dear Straight People's" YouTube channel on February 11, 2019.
 The first episode, featuring an openly gay Malay couple with an accepting mother, gained widespread attention and sparked controversy in Malaysia.

 Getaway

 In 2022, Dear Straight People produced Getaway, which made history as Singapore's first gay Boys Love web drama series.
 Comprising 5 episodes, Getaway featured an openly queer cast from Singapore and Thailand.

 Getaway was a hit, with its first episode garnering over 4 million views on YouTube to date.
 In addition, the series was nominated for Content of the Year at the 2023 edition of Singapore's national broadcaster Mediacorp's content creator awards, The Pinwheels.

 Following Getaway's popular reception, Taiwan-based LGBT streaming service GagaOOLala purchased the rights to stream the series on their platform.
 On 28 September 2023, Getaway premiered on GagaOOLala.

+The Unfiltered Gay Podcast

+On 17 April 2024, Dear Straight People launched The Unfiltered Gay Podcast, a talk show hosted by Sean Foo, Isaac Tng, Kieran Cheang and Aiman Haikal.
+Over its first three seasons, the Unfiltered Gay Podcast featured several notable guests, including television host Allan Wu and former professional footballer Thomas Beattie.

+In 2025, the podcast won Most Social Good Video at Mediacorp's content creator awards, The Pinwheels, for the episode “The Raw Truth About Bareback Sex.”
+Produced in collaboration with Gayhealth.sg and Action for AIDS (AFA), the episode aimed to deliver safe-sex education in a format that was both honest and entertaining.